davidgasquez/handbook/content/rationality.md

   - What evidence would convince me I'm wrong?
 - Absolute truth is relative to everyone and you don't know everything.
 - Stress test your ideas/assumptions/beliefs with experiments and facts as many times as possible.
 A great way to do that is to bet on future outcomes.
 Anything you know or do could be wrong.
 You get less dumb by saying things and getting feedback.
+  - Knowledge decays.
+Things you learned in the past might not be true nowadays (_status of Pluto as a planet, dinosaurs with feathers, number of people living, ..._).
+[Facts decay over time until they are no longer facts or perhaps no longer complete](https://fs.blog/2018/03/half-life/).
 - Avoiding stupidity is easier than seeking brilliance.
 Think backward so that you can avoid failures.
 - We do not know what we don't know.
 Gather as much context as you can before making any final statement.
 - Research before judging!
 [No one knows everything and everyone is doing the best they can](https://letterstoanewdeveloper.com/2019/08/12/there-are-no-adults-in-the-room/).
 These are opportunities for you to help and learn more about the world.